matteocao/django-project/README.md

 ```
 heroku addons
 ```
 and check the `heroku config` to find the db url.
+To make the migration
 ```
 heroku run python manage.py migrate
 ```